seyf97/flask-mongodb/README.md

-Basic rest api which uses flask and mongodb under the hood
+Basic REST API which uses flask and mongodb under the hood

 TODO:
 - [ ] Change users with south park characters